 But why is beetroot thought to improve athletic performance?
 It’s all down to the dietary nitrate content.

-As we’ve already mentioned, beetroot is packed full of dietary nitrates, which are converted into nitric oxide in the body, dilating the blood vessels.
-Aside from lowering blood pressure, this can also increase oxygen capacity, as well as improving the blood flow to the muscle tissues, providing them with more oxygen to improve function during exercise.
+As we’ve already mentioned, beetroot is packed with high levels of dietary nitrates, which are converted into nitric oxide in the body, dilating the blood vessels.
+Aside from lowering blood pressure, this can also increase oxygen capacity, as well as increasing blood flow to the muscle tissues, providing them with more oxygen to improve function during exercise.
 This is especially prevalent in endurance activities, such as running, cycling and swimming.

 If you’re wondering when to take beetroot before exercise, aim to consume a form of it around 2-3 hours before training, as this is thought to maximise the benefits.
 A Raw Turmeric and Beetroot shot is a handy way to ensure you’ve always got a source of beetroot on hand before you train.
 As it’s in liquid form it is thought to be more bioavailable – meaning you’re more likely to reap the benefits!
 Drink up!

 Whether you’re a health-conscious foodie looking for beetroot nitrate benefits, or you’re simply trying to improve your health and wellbeing – beetroot should certainly be an addition to your diet!

 Beetroot is full of a number of different vitamins and minerals, including:

 So, whether you add it to a healthy salad, enjoy it in a warming soup, or even get adventurous with a vegetarian beetroot burger – there are so many ways to incorporate this nutritious root into your eating habits.
 Your digestive system will thank you, we promise.

-Another impressive health benefit of beetroot is that it’s thought to support brain health.
-Unfortunately, the brain function naturally declines with age, which is thought to be caused by a reduction in blood flow.
+Another impressive health benefit of beetroot is that it’s thought to support the normal function of the brain.
+Unfortunately, brain function naturally declines with age, which is thought to be caused by a reduction in blood flow.

-However, studies have shown that the nitrates in beetroot may actually help to improve brain function by promoting oxygen flow to the brain – particularly the frontal lobe, which is associated with decision making and memory.
+However, studies have shown that the nitrates in beetroot may actually contribute to the normal function of the brain by promoting oxygen flow – particularly to the frontal lobe, which is associated with decision making and memory.

 So, whether you incorporate a handy Raw Turmeric and Beetroot shot into your daily routine, or you experiment with beetroot in your kitchen – these health benefits of beetroot are hard to ignore!